lucified/minard-backend/README.md

 # Minard backend

 This is the repository for the Minard backend.
+The project is in a prototype stage and under active development.

-Minard is in a prototype stage and under active development.
+Minard is a preview service that integrates with version control, automatically building and deploying each version of your project.
+Minard makes it easy to share functional versions of quick web projects for feedback.

-The backend consist of many services that are composed together to form the Minard backend.
+The backend consists of many services that are composed together to form the Minard backend.
 This repository contains only the code for the main backend service, `charles`, whereas the code for other backend services are in their own repositories.